Welfare fraud: United Kingdom

 The United Kingdom Department for Work and Pensions (DWP) defines benefit fraud as when someone obtains state benefit without being entitled to or deliberately failing to report a change in personal circumstances.
-The DWP claim that fraudulent benefit claims amounted to around £900 million in 2008-09.
+The DWP claim that fraudulent benefit claims amounted to around £900 million in 2008–09.

-A UK State of the Nation report published in 2010 estimated the total benefit fraud in the United Kingdom in 2009-10 to be approximately £1 billion.
-Figures from the Department for Work and Pensions show that benefit fraud is thought to have cost taxpayers £1.2 billion during 2012-13, up 9% from the year before.
+A UK State of the Nation report published in 2010 estimated the total benefit fraud in the United Kingdom in 2009–10 to be approximately £1 billion.
+Figures from the Department for Work and Pensions show that benefit fraud is thought to have cost taxpayers £1.2 billion during 2012–13, up 9% from the year before.
 A poll conducted by the Trades Union Congress in 2012 found that perceptions among the British public were that benefit fraud was high.
-On average, people thought that 27% of the British welfare budget was claimed fraudulently, but official UK government figures have stated that the proportion of fraud stood at 0.7% of the total welfare budget in 2011-12.
-In 2006-07, DWP estimated that it spent £154 million on fraud investigation, yet only recovered £22 million.
+On average, people thought that 27% of the British welfare budget was claimed fraudulently, but official UK government figures have stated that the proportion of fraud stood at 0.7% of the total welfare budget in 2011–12.
+In 2006–07, DWP estimated that it spent £154 million on fraud investigation, yet only recovered £22 million.

-Disability benefits are easier to illegally obtain than other benefits, and are becoming targeted by systematic fraudsters motivated by greed.
+Criminologist Martin James Tunley argues that disability benefits are easier to illegally obtain than other benefits, and may be targeted by systematic fraudsters motivated by greed.
 Although the Benefit Integrity Project concluded that disability benefit fraud was "minimal," the 1997 disability benefits review found that 12.2% of claims were fraudulent.

 United States

 Welfare fraud, which may include state or federal benefits, is low in incident numbers but widespread geographically, much of it committed by persons other than the benefit recipients; some of it stolen from them or collected after their death by others not entitled to it.
 Incidents of government program workers stealing or diverting benefits were prosecuted.

 In 2016, the Office of Investigations for the Social Security Administration received 143,385 allegations and opened 8,048 cases.
 Of those cases, about 1,162 persons were convicted for crime.
 Recoveries amounted to $52.6 million, fines to $4.5 million, settlements/judgements to $1.7 million and restitution to $70 million.
 The estimated savings were $355.7 million.

-Charles Murray has suggested that the actual number of people who are unable to work must have gone down since 1960 as a result of medical advances, improved safety devices, and a decrease in occupations requiring manual work.
-Yet the percentage of people qualifying for federal disability benefits rose from 0.7 percent of the size of the labor force in 1960 to 5.3 percent in 2010 despite no substantial changes to the legal definition of physical disability.